corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/operating/monitoring-scenarios.md

 # Node monitoring scenarios

-Some typical node monitoring scenarios are described below that you may observe when using [node metrics data](../../node-metrics.md).
+Some common node monitoring scenarios are described below that you may observe when using [node metrics data](../../node-metrics.md).

 ## Risk of `OutOfMemoryError`